yokolet/rainy-day-blog/docs/models.md

 end
 ```

-Add a line to the User spec.
+Add a line to the User model spec.
 ```ruby
 # spec/models/user_spec.rb
 #...